prplfoundation/prplMesh/CONTRIBUTING.md

 For the squash commits, it will stop in an editor to allow you to update the commit message.
 Just use the last commit message, remove all the rest.
 Finally, force-push the branch.
-The DCO check will now succeed and the pull request is ready for merging.
+The DCO check will now succeed.
+Add the "ready for merge" label to the pull request.
+When CI finishes and is successful, the pull request will be merged automatically.

 Note that there are a few cases where it is not possible to use fixup commits.
 In these cases, use rebase and create a clean series of commits again.